acottone/acottone/README.md

-# Hey, I'm Angelina Cottone!
+# Hi, I'm Angelina Cottone

 **Statistics student at UC Davis**
 **Passionate about Healthcare and Data Science**